highchair/artinruins-com/_property/apex-pawtucket.md

   - url: apex-rendering.jpg
     caption: 'Original rendering of proposed Apex building by Andrew Geller, provided by Jake Gorst.
 Notice that the orientation is different, with a front entrance along the water front and additional parking at the back.'
     alt: 'A low, single story department store with a mid-sixties style.
 Projecting entrance pavollions are flanked by four-sided columns that are fat at the bottom and taper up in the form of an elongated pyramid.
 The roof is topped with a six-stepped ziggurat pyramid capped with neon letters spelling the name of the store, Apex.'
+  - url: apex-pj-1969-01.jpg
+    caption: 'From the Providence Journal, captioned: “In 1969, The Apex store’s distinctive pyramidal roof starts to take shape in downtown Pawtucket around 1969 as part of the Slater Renewal Project.”
+The steel supports for the roof decoration are part of the structure of the building, even though the ziggurat is open to the elements and has a flat rubber roof underneath it.'
+  - url: apex-pj-1970-01.jpg
+    caption: 'Providence Journal, circa 1970'
   - url: apex-jh-2003-11-01.jpg
   - url: apex-jh-2003-11-02.jpg
   - url: apex-jh-2003-11-03.jpg